 If it works for orchids, why wouldn’t it work on let’s say a Philodendron Gloriosum?
 But does the Keiki Cloning Paste work at all?
 These are the questions we would like to answer in this article.

 What is Keiki Cloning Paste?

-The lanolin gives the Keiki Cloning Paste, a the name suggests, a paste like consistency.
+The lanolin gives the Keiki Cloning Paste, aa the name suggests, a paste-like consistency.

 Cytokinin (CK) belongs to a class of plant growth substances.
 Plant hormones are controlling all aspects of a plant.
 Cytokinin specifically is promoting cell division in plant roots and shoots.